Evade ChatGPT Detectors via A Single Space: Introduction

 We summarize our major contributions as follows:

-\begin{itemize} \item We investigate how existing ChatGPT detectors leverage the distributional differences between AI-generated and human-generated content for detection.
+\begin{itemize} \item We investigate how existing ChatGPT detectors leverage the distributional differences between AI-generated and human-generated text for detection.
 We find that detectors do not effectively exploit semantics and style-based content distributions. \item We propose an evasion strategy that involves inserting a single space character.
 This strategy performs well across multiple benchmarks and various types of detectors, revealing that ChatGPT detectors rely more on subtle formal discrepancies for detection. \item We explain why the space insertion strategy is effective.
-In particular, we provide a theoretical explanation for the vulnerability of white-box detection methods, such as perplexity. \end{itemize}
+In particular, we provide a phenomenon called ``token mutation'' that causes the infiltration. \end{itemize}